Frequently asked questions

 Given the content, was this psychologically difficult for you to write?

 Not as much as I originally expected.
 For the most part, writing this has been fun!
-That said, the sections titled Dominance and Bait and Switch were especially rough to write (and edit).
+That said, the section titled Dominance was especially rough to write (and edit).

 Are you concerned that releasing this book will make it harder for you to get jobs in the future?